Microplastics testing

 Other matrices

 In addition to water, microplastics can be screened from other environmental samples, such as soil, sediment, and sludge.
-The tests can be performed according to ISO 24187, which is the first international standard for microplastic analysis.
-Testing options for food products, pharmaceuticals, biological samples, and other specialty matrices are also available upon request.
+The tests can be performed according to ISO 24187, which is one of the first international standards for microplastic analysis.
+We also offer testing for a range of specialty matrices, including food products, cosmetics, pharmaceuticals, and biological samples (such as blood) of both animal and human origin.

 Microplastics regulations, such as the recent addition of polymeric particles to the REACH Regulation, have introduced new testing requirements for a range of consumer products and materials.
 Do not hesitate to ask our experts for more information and a quote for compliance testing.